José Antonio Laureano de Zubiría

-José Antonio Laureano de Zubiría y Escalante (4 July 1791 - 28 November 1863) was Bishop of Durango in Mexico from 28 August 1831 until his death.
+José Antonio Laureano de Zubiría y Escalante (4 July 1791 – 28 November 1863) was Bishop of Durango in Mexico from 28 August 1831 until his death.

 He was a supporter of the Centralist Republic of Mexico, and was strongly opposed to the United States, which took control of the northern part of his diocese in 1846, due to its tolerance of faiths other than Catholicism.

 Early life and views

 José Antonio Laureano de Zubiría y Escalante was born on 4 July 1791.
 He was ordained around 1817.

 Zubiría taught at the seminary of Durango, and many of his pupils went on to become secular priests in New Mexico, including padre Antonio José Martinez of Taos, Manuel Gallegos of Albuquerque and vicar Juan Felipe Ortiz of Santa Fe.

 Secular priests differ from ordained priests in that they do not belong to religious orders.

 On 19 October 1830 he was appointed Titular Bishop of Daulia.

 He was appointed Bishop of Durango on 28 February 1831, ordained on 28 Aug 1831 and installed on 2 October 1831.

-Bishop Zubiría was well known for his hostility to the United States (no wonder: the US had stolen about half of Mexico's territory).
+Bishop Zubiría was well known for his hostility to the United States.

 He may have passed on some of his views to Ramón Ortiz y Miera, who came to study under him in Durango in 1832, and later was repatriate commissioner after the Mexican-American War.

 Bishop Zuberia opposed the growing influence of the invading United States in the north of his diocese.